Hexipy/HexBio/README.md

 ## About Me

-**I'm an enthusiastic and dedicated individual with a strong passion for data and software development.
+**I'm an enthusiastic and dedicated individual with a strong passion for data science and software development.
 I'm on an exciting journey to become a skilled data scientist.**

 ---